therascreen KRAS RGQ PCR Kit

 Performance

-Clinical study supporting use of LUMAKRAS (sotorasib)1
+Clinical study supporting use with LUMAKRAS (sotorasib) in NSCLC1

 A clinical performance study demonstrated the clinical validity of the therascreen KRAS RGQ PCR Kit as a CDx test to aid the identification of NSCLC patients for treatment with LUMAKRAS (sotorasib).
 The objective of the study was to assess whether G12C mutation status, as determined by the therascreen KRAS RGQ PCR Kit, can be used to select patients with advanced NSCLC that will benefit from LUMAKRAS (sotorasib) treatment.
 Clinical trial 20170543 is an ongoing open-label, multicenter, phase 1/2 study designed to evaluate the efficacy and safety of LUMAKRAS (sotorasib) in adult subjects with advanced solid tumors that harbor the KRAS G12C mutation.
 Data from the primary analysis of the NSCLC phase 2 portion of this study has been used to support the clinical validity of the therascreen KRAS RGQ PCR Kit as a CDx test.
 Enrollment was restricted to subjects with KRAS G12C-mutated NSCLC as assessed by a local laboratory result, which was confirmed by central testing using the therascreen KRAS RGQ PCR Kit.